ellakoa/postcard-poem/content/posts/spinning.md

   upside down, as we are spun around

-  No wonder life can get a bit dizzy and our hair can be a little bit frizzy
+  No wonder life can get a bit dizzy and our hair a little bit frizzy
   Spinning so fast on a daily repeat as the world holds on tight to our feet.